bayyangjie/Data-Analytics-for-Decision-Makers/index.md

 Predictive modelling
-Objective: What is the likely chance of a hotel receiving a 5 star rating ?
+Objective: What is the likely chance of a hotel receiving a 5-star rating?
-The C&R tree can be used to determine what is the likely chance of a hotel receiving a 5 star rating based on the input of the other contributing factors.
+The C&R tree can be used to determine what is the likely chance of a hotel receiving a 5-star rating based on the input of the other contributing factors.
 Based on the C&R tree, the predictor importance shows that whether a hotel has a swimming pool or not has the greatest influence on the hotel star rating while the availability of a gym in a hotel has the lowest significance on the hotel star rating.

  ![Image 16](https://github.com/bayyangjie/Data-Analytics-for-Decision-Makers/blob/main/Pictures/Picture%2016.png)

-Here, the C&R decision tree is used to make a prediction on the hotel star rating based on the input of the different hotel features.
+Here, the C&R decision tree is used to predict the hotel star rating based on the input of the different hotel features.
 The C&R tree map was plotted to determine which combination of the relevant input variables would produce the highest star rating for a hotel.
 The input variables used for plotting the tree are pool, gym, tennis court, spa, casino, free internet, number of rooms, user country and score.
 The algorithm used in the tree automatically discarded the variables that do not contribute significantly to improving the predictive accuracy.
-The final input variables used by the algorithm are number of rooms, gym, pool score and user country.
+The final input variables used by the algorithm are the number of rooms, gym, pool score and user country.
 The snapshots below show the flow in the decision tree.

 ![Image 17](https://github.com/bayyangjie/Data-Analytics-for-Decision-Makers/blob/main/Pictures/Picture%2017.png)